near/docs/docs/overview/basics-orientation.md

 ### [Removed] "Tutorials"

-**important** The former "Tutorials" section is currently deprecated and has been removed.
-Please have a look at our [example applications](https://examples.near.org/) that showcase different smart contract functionality.
+**important** The former "Tutorials" section is currently deprecated and has been moved [here](/docs/roles/developer/tutorials/introduction).
+Please have a look at our [example applications](https://examples.near.org/) that showcase different smart contract functionality instead.

 ## Additional reference: API Documentation